Getting help

 Call your health care provider or 811 right away if you:

-- vaginal bleeding becomes heavier and does not slow or stop with rest
+- have vaginal bleeding that becomes heavier and does not slow or stop with rest

 - have sharp pain in your abdomen

-- feel unwell or have a fever over 38.5° Celsius
+- feel unwell or have a fever of over 38.5° Celsius

-- have a bad-smelling vaginal odour that does not improve with bathing
+- have a bad-smelling vaginal odour that does not get better with bathing

 - have a red, sore area on your breast that may be swollen